arm-education/Introduction-to-Cloud-Compute-on-Arm/MCQs1.md

 ### 1. Which of the following scenarios most accurately illustrates how architectural “optional features” in Armv9–A impact cross-platform software development on Neoverse?

-1)  Code that depends on a mandatory instruction set always works across all Armv9–A implementations
+- A. Code that depends on a mandatory instruction set always works across all Armv9–A implementations
-2)  Software must dynamically query for the presence of optional features and adapt, as their implementation is not guaranteed
+- B. Software must dynamically query for the presence of optional features and adapt, as their implementation is not guaranteed
-3)  The absence of optional features triggers a hardware fault, stopping execution
+- C. The absence of optional features triggers a hardware fault, stopping execution
-4)  Optional features are always implemented for compatibility
+- D. Optional features are always implemented for compatibility

 **Answer:** B